openrails/openrails/Source/Documentation/Manual/physics.rst

   randomziation algorithm changes the random values by a small amount for each iteration.
 The "chaotic" algorithm tends to make exhaust that is more spread out and discontinuous, which may be desireable in some cases.
-- ``ORTSShapeHierarchy ( MATRIXNAME )`` -- Selects the sub object of the engine/wagon
-  shape the emitter should be attached to using the name of the sub object matrix.
-  The x, y, z location given earlier will then be measured relative to the sub object, and the emitter will move as the sub object moves in real time.
-  Matrix names can be determined using shape viewing programs.
-If the given name cannot be found, a warning is produced in the log and the emitter will be attached to the main shape object.
-Similarly, if ``ORTSShapeHierarchy`` isn't defined, the emitter will be attached to the main object, similar to the MSTS behavior.

 .. index::